Directed by James A Contner

 - The Brute: Kakistos comes more from the "Hulk Smash" school of approach.

-- But I Digress: When Buffy complains about Faith nearly getting her killed when fighting vamps, Giles agrees to call the Watcher's Retreat to try and get Faith's watcher:Giles: They're (the Watcher's Retreat) eight hours ahead now.
+- But I Digress: When Buffy complains about Faith nearly getting her killed when fighting vamps, Giles agrees to call the Watcher's Retreat to try and get ahold of Faith's Watcher:Giles: They're (the Watcher's Retreat) eight hours ahead now.
 I guess they're probably sitting down to a nightcap.
 I wonder if they still kayak.
 I used to love a good kayak.
 You see, t-they don't even consider...(Buffy gives him a Death Glare)...Sorry, I digress.

 - Continuity Nod: Giles' subplot revisits the events of "Becoming Pt.
 2," which Buffy hasn't fully processed yet.